SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-04-Integrate-portal-and-process.md

     ![Email and User ID](./img/emailUserid.png)

   32. Add logic to the submit button, starting with an **If condition**.
 Set the value to ```IF(IS_NULLY(pageVars.processContext), false, true)```.
 Note that we really need to check every field to ensure they aren't blank but for simplicity sake we'll check the entire object.
   33. For Output 1, attach a Create Record node and configure the record properties as a custom object, mapping the page parameter values to it.
 You can retrieve the values from the 2 dropdown menus directly by using **Component Properties > Another component's property or output value** option.
+Make sure you add the workflow definition id retrieved in the previous section.

       ![Process context application](./img/processContext.png)